-- 3.25 In 2021 the County Council submitted a successful Rural Mobility Fund bid and were awarded £1.3m.
-The funding was for a 3-year trial of a modern ondemand transport service (DRT) for the rural area between Leicester and Hinckley.
-The service consisted of 3 accessible minibuses that would operate subject to passenger bookings via an APP on their phone, or by calling a direct line.
-This has provided an opportunity to trial a modern, rural DRT service as part of our work to explore the evolution of approach to supporting passenger transport services, particularly in respect of accessibility to jobs and services. - 3.26 The trial DDRT service (FoxConnect) has seen the following. - A steady increase in the number of passengers using the service since it started in October 2022, with an average of 1800 passenger journeys per month. - The number of passengers using the service throughout the week has remained consistent. - 3,400 17- to 20-year-olds have used the service and 4,165 60- to 69-year-olds have also used the service. - There are over 4,500 registered users on the service with an average of approximately 145 new users signing up to the service each month. - Over recent months, the service has seen the highest number of passengers journeys taking place between 3pm-4pm
+In 2021, the county council submitted a successful Rural Mobility Fund bid and were awarded £1.3m.
+The funding was for a three-year trial of a modern ondemand transport service (DDRT) for the rural area between Leicester and Hinckley.
+The service consisted of three accessible minibuses that would operate subject to passenger bookings via an app on their phone, or by calling a direct line.
+This has provided an opportunity to trial a modern, rural DRT service as part of our work to explore the approach to supporting passenger transport services, particularly in respect of accessibility to jobs and services.

+The trial DDRT service (FoxConnect) has seen the following:

-- The service has averaged 2.96 passengers per vehicle hour over recent months. - The service generally averages between 1.1 and 1.2 passengers per booking. - Hinckley Bus Station has been the most popular destination for journeys on this service.
+- A steady increase in the number of passengers using the service since it started in October 2022, with an average of 1800 passenger journeys per month - The number of passengers using the service throughout the week has remained consistent - 3,400, 17- to 20-year-olds have used the service and 4,165, 60-to 69-year-olds have also used the service - There are over 4,500 registered users on the service with an average of approximately 145 new users signing up to the service each month - Over recent months, the service has seen the highest number of passengers journeys taking place between 3pm-4pm - The service has averaged 2.96 passengers per vehicle hour over recent months - The service generally averages between 1.1 and 1.2 passengers per booking - Hinckley Bus Station has been the most popular destination for journeys on this service